 After we are finished getting the background tones the way we want, we will want to warm the little girl up by using a selective color layer again.
 We will be removing some of the cyan and bumping up the magentas and yellows so she doesn’t appear so “cool.”
 Again, we will be starting off making adjustments to the whole image, but just concentrate on her skin tone because you will be inverting the layer so that we can mask only where needed.
 The video goes into more detail on this, as well as making adjustments to highlight her hair and brighten her eyes a bit.

-Lastly, we will be using the gradient tool to help bring some extra glow around the areas where the natural light hits her hair in the original image.
-Using the gradient tool, you can create somewhat of an orb or glow that that is coming towards her, which will look natural because the highlights in her hair are already there.
+Lastly, in this Photoshop tutorial for portrait photographers will be using the gradient tool to help bring some extra glow around the areas where the natural light hits her hair in the original image.
+Using the gradient tool, you can create somewhat of an orb or glow that is coming towards her, which will look natural because the highlights in her hair are already there.

 The tips and tools that Shannon goes into detail about in the video are not only perfect for changing your winter images to spring, but, they are great for images of any season in any location.
 Knowing hand editing techniques such as these will really help you step up your editing game and help you create wonderful images for your clients that will leave them feeling satisfied with these results.
 This video is a great start for learning some simple basic techniques to help you step up your editing game.